PatrickB-Cyber/Active-Directory-Lab/README.md

 Below are a series of screenshots from the user workstation that I set up, showing a few GPOs and settings configured from the DC.

+Login Security Banner

 ![Login Security Banner](screenshots/host-banner.png)

+User Login screen on host VM workstation

 ![Domain Login Screen](screenshots/host-login-screen.png)

+Showing that VM is joined to ricky.local
 ![Domain-Joined Workstation](screenshots/ad-domain-name.png)

+Drive mapping
 ![Drive Mapping Client Verification](screenshots/ad-drive-mapping-client.png)

+## Powershell Commands / scripts

+I not only used the Server Manager GUI to administer the domain I also used Powershell to execute administration tasks.
+In the PS file you can see the commands used.

+## Next

+I also set up an set up a server to host osTicket with users from this environment to simulate a helpdesk. see the osTicket-lab for more.